olitrussle/blog/_posts/2017-03-16-meet-the-team-ashleigh-lydia.md

 I was keen to get involved with Fintech - it’s such an exciting space that’s growing so quickly, and as I have experience working in property, I thought Trussle would be an ideal mix of the two.
 I heard back from the team after my interview via a Spotify playlist called ‘You Got It’ - with a handcrafted selection of songs telling me the role was mine.
 Definitely the coolest way I’ve ever been offered a job.

 ## What does a Copywriter do?
 I sit in the Marketing team, and write content for the blog, website, and newsletters.
-We’re getting our Instagram off the ground too, which I’ll be looking after - follow [hellotrussle](instagram.com/hellotrussle "Instagram") if you want to see some behind the scenes startup life.
+We’re getting our Instagram off the ground too, which I’ll be looking after - [follow us](https://www.instagram.com/hellotrussle/) if you want to see some behind the scenes startup life.

 ## What's your favourite film?
 Amelie.